Spend 3 Minutes To Learn

 In case we haven’t said it enough, sportsbooks aren’t friends of arbitrage players.

-Even though arbitrage bettors wager on tenths of sportsbooks, they are taking a risk.
+Even though arbitrage bettors wager on a small portion of sportsbooks, they are taking a risk.
 If one catches them, chances are that bettor is getting banned or limited.

 Arbitrage betting is not illegal, but it’s not something books take nicely.
 They can even cancel your bets, so if the other bet isn’t canceled, you risk a lot of that bankroll.
 It could go badly for you.